Infineon/vscode-aurix-tcf-debugger/README.md

 # AURIX&trade; TCF Debugger for VS Code

+> **Note:** This extension is currently distributed as a pre-built VSIX package.
+We are evaluating whether to publish on the VS Code Marketplace and/or open-source the codebase in the future.
+Feedback and feature requests are welcome via [GitHub Issues](../../issues).

 VS Code extension for debugging Infineon AURIX&trade; devices.
 It supports all AURIX&trade; TC2x, TC3x, and TC4x microcontrollers.

 ## Features